 By the end of those 4 years, I knew most of the wildlife in Virginia and also something even more valuable – how to learn quickly.

 After college, I found a job in environmental policy with the idea to help the environment while also saving up money to pursue my passion more.
-I spent several years feeling depressed and unfulfilled, lacking the time and energy to study nature.
-I loved my job, but it wasn’t my passion and it didn’t energize me.
+As the years passed, I spent more and more time indoors and my connection to nature decreased.

 Reconnecting people to nature is a vital part of healing ourselves, our community, and the world.
 The reality is we cannot save what we do not care about and many of our problems today are due to apathy and ignorance.

 I’m hoping to help turn the tide towards more widespread knowledge of the natural world and help people find their way back outdoors, improving their health and well-being.